kestra-io/docs/content/blogs/2023-08-22-generating-fake-data.md

 ## Conclusion ##

-For those who wish to dive deeper, we have made the entire Shiny Rocks dataset available for your exploration and usage.
+For those who wish to dive deeper, we have made the entire [Shiny Rocks project available for your exploration and usage](https://github.com/kestra-io/shiny_rocks).

 Feel free to access the data and use it as a base for your projects or demos.
 These "plausible" datasets can be invaluable for learning, testing, and showcasing various tools and concepts.
 You can also look at our live demo where you could find all Flow showcased here running everyday in the shiny_rocks namespace.